ViridianGames/U7Revisited/Redist/Data/Scripts/_SCRIPT_TODO.md

 # DONE

-select_option - alias for ask_yes_no() w/ no args
-fixed lua docs for input_numeric_value() fixed lua docs for spawn_object()
+cmps("Brom") - this is a shortcut for get_answer() and comparing it. i attempted implementation. select_option - alias for ask_yes_no() w/ no args fixed lua docs for input_numeric_value() fixed lua docs for spawn_object()